Other useful info

 - Speaking up and campaigning

-The Tenants' Union and more than 100 other organisations and experts around Australia are calling on all Commonwealth, State and Territory governments to put a stop on evictions during this health crisis.
-Please sign our petition and read the full statement here.
+In March Tenants' Union and more than 100 other organisations and experts around Australia are called on all Commonwealth, State and Territory governments to put a stop on evictions during this health crisis.
+Read the full statement here.
+In June another letter was sent outlining outstanding problems and proposing further measures, see the letter here.
+If you would to be kept up to date with what is happening follow us on Facebook.

 We're also looking for tenants who are willing to share their stories and/or photos.
 If you are facing eviction and you are willing to speak publicly, please fill in our 'media champions' form.
 We may not be able to tell everyone's story, but if possible we will be in touch.
 We regularly receive requests from journalists and decision-makers to be put in contact with tenants who are willing to speak publicly.